Rapper J. Cole makes his debut in African basketball league the same weekend his album drops - KESQ

 Rapper J. Cole makes his debut in African basketball league the same weekend his album drops

-J. Cole is having quite the weekend with not only the Friday release of his album, “The Off-Season,” but also his debut in the Basketball African League.
+J. Cole is having quite the weekend with not only the Friday release of his album, “The Off-Season,” but also his debut in the Basketball Africa League (BAL).

 Cole’s first points for the Patriots Basketball Club in Rwanda were filmed and tweeted by the league Sunday.
 He signed with the team last week, according to ESPN.